 What is an on-demand offering?

-On-demand images are purchased from cloud service provider such as Amazon Web Services (AWS) or Google.
-These images can only be used within the cloud environment and are for cloud instances.
+On-demand images are purchased from cloud service providers, such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, or IBM Cloud.
+These images can be used only within the cloud environment and are for cloud instances.
 Red Hat supplies updates to these images to the provider, who makes them available to their customers via Red Hat Update Infrastructure.
-On-Demand customers should not register these images with Red Hat Subscription Management (RHSM).
-If you want to host images in the cloud through Red Hat and register for RHSM, you would pay for that separately.
+On-demand customers should not register these images with Red Hat Subscription Management (RHSM).
+If you want to host images in the cloud with your Red Hat subscriptions, you would purchase the necessary subscriptions from Red Hat directly and enable them for Red Hat Cloud Access.

 What is Red Hat Cloud Access?

-Enabling your eligible Red Hat product subscriptions for Red Hat Cloud Access allows you to use those products on certified cloud and service providers.
+Enabling your eligible Red Hat product subscriptions for Red Hat Cloud Access allows you to use those products on CCSPs.
 In this model, the terms of your subscription with Red Hat, including pricing, remain the same.
 You work directly with Red Hat.
 With Cloud Access, you can:

 Upload images of Red Hat products to which you are subscribed to a CCSP